laurenchun/interactive/assignments/interview/interview.md

-# Interview with the two creators of Haunter.
+# Interview with the two creators of Haunter

 ## About